What is Scope Creep and How to Manage it?

 Doing so will help the documented changes and display the effect on the timelines and the resources.

 A good product roadmap can also help to keep the scope creep in check in the following ways:

 - Keep track of the product’s status.

-- Keep reminding yourself of the original core objective and the scope of the project.
+- Keep reminding yourself of the original core objective and the project’s scope.

-- Constant comparison between the current progress and the core objective needs to be made.
+- You must make constant comparisons between the current progress and the core objective.